-Any student who engages in sexual harassment of someone from, or in, the work or educational setting may be subject to discipline, up to and including expulsion.
+Any student who engages in sexual harassment of anyone in or from the District may be subject to discipline, up to and including expulsion.

-- 1. As used in this policy and regulation, "sexual harassment" consists of unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of sexual nature made by someone from, or in, the work or educational setting when: - a) Submission to the conduct is explicitly or implicitly made a term or condition of an individual's employment, academic status, progress, internship, or volunteer activity. - b) Submission to, or rejection of, the conduct by the individual is used as the basis of employment or academic decisions affecting the individual. - c) The conduct has the purpose or effect of having a negative impact upon the individual's work or academic performance, or of creating an intimidating, hostile, or offensive work or educational environment. - d) Submission to, or rejection of, the conduct by the individual is used as the basis for any decision affecting the individual regarding benefits and services, honors, programs, or activities available at or through the community college. - 2.
-For the purpose of further clarification, sexual harassment may include, but is not limited to, unsolicited verbal, physical, visual, written, and/or environmental conduct with sexual overtones. - a) Verbal may include, but is not limited to, inappropriate or offensive remarks, slurs, jokes, or innuendoes. - b) Physical may include, but is not limited to touching, assault, coercion, kissing, leering, or physical interference with free movement. - c) Visual or written may include, but is not limited to, display of sexually suggestive objects or pictures, posters, cartoons, drawings, graffiti, reading materials, computer graphics, or electronic media transmissions. - d) Environmental may include, but is not limited to, unwarranted focus on sexual topics or sexually suggestive statements in the classroom or work environment that may alter, or unreasonably interfere with the learning or work environment and an individual's performance. - 3.
-Continuing to express sexual interest in a pervasive and persistent manner after being informed that the interest is unwanted.
+- 1. As used in this policy and regulation, "sexual harassment" means unwelcome sexual advances, request for sexual favors, and other verbal, visual, or physical conduct of sexual nature, made by anyone in or from the District, under any of the following conditions: - Submission to the conduct is explicitly or implicitly made a term of a condition of an individual's employment, academic status, or progress.

+- b) Submission to, or rejection of, the conduct by the individual is used as the basis of employment or academic decisions affecting the individual. - c) The conduct has the purpose of effect of having a negative impact upon the individual's work or academic performance, or of creating an intimidating, hostile, or offensive work or educational environment. - d) Submission to, or rejection of, the conduct by the individual is used as the basis for any decision affecting the individual regarding benefits and services, honors, programs, or activities available at or through the educational institution. - 2.
+For the purpose of further clarification, sexual harassment includes but is not limited to: - a) Making unsolicited written, verbal, physical and/or visual contact with sexual overtones - b) Written examples include but are not limited to suggestive or obscene letters, notes, and invitations. - c) Verbal examples include but are not limited to derogatory comments, slurs, jokes, and epithets. - d) Physical examples include but are not limited to assault, touching, impeding or blocking movement. - e) Visual examples include but are not limited to leering, gestures, display of sexually suggestive objects or pictures, cartoons, or posters - 3.
+Continuing to express sexual interest after being informed that the interest is unwelcome.
 Reciprocal attraction is not considered sexual harassment. - 4.
-The District strictly prohibits retaliation or reprisal against any individual for filing a complaint of harassment or for participating in a harassment investigation.
-Such conduct is illegal and constitutes a violation of policy.
-This policy applies to: - a) All aspects of the academic environment, including but not limited to classroom conditions, grades, academic standing, employment opportunities, scholarships, recommendations, disciplinary actions, and participation in any community college activity. - b) All terms and conditions of employment, including but not limited to hiring, placement, promotion, disciplinary action, layoff, recall, transfer, leave of absence, training opportunities and compensation.
+Making reprisals, threats of reprisal, or implied threats of reprisal following a negative response.
+For example: - a) Within the work environment implying or actually withholding support for an appointment, promotion, or change of assignment; suggesting a poor performance report will be prepared, or suggesting probation will be failed. - b) Within the educational environment either implying or actually withholding grades earned or deserved; suggesting a poor performance evaluation will be prepared; or suggesting a scholarship recommendation or college application will be denied.